SRCF/docs/source/learn/tutorials/deploy-node.rst

 Introduction
 ^^^^^^^^^^^^

-Node is a popular web framework that allows you to write a custom application with an active backend in JS.
-Find out more about the project here: https://nodejs.org/en/.
+Node.js is a popular runtime that allows you to write custom server-side applications in JS.
+This tutorial will help you get your Node-based web app setup on the SRCF.

+You can find out more about Node.js here: https://nodejs.org/en/.

 Setting up nvm
 ^^^^^^^^^^^^^^